material-components/material-components-web-catalog/README.md

 # Material Components for the Web Catalog

-This is the [catalog of demos](https://material-components.github.io/material-components-web-catalog/) for Material Components for Web (MDC Web).
+This is the [catalog of demos](https://material-components.github.io/material-components-web-catalog/) for Material Components for the web (MDC Web).

 ## About